pmnoxx/reshade-display-commander/docs/GPU_COMPLETION_MEASUREMENT.md

 - `IDXGISwapChain::Present` (Direct3D 9, 10, 11, 12)
 - `IDXGISwapChain1::Present1` (Direct3D 10.1+, 11, 12)

-GPU duration is automatically calculated in `OnPresentUpdateAfter2()`:
+GPU duration is automatically calculated by the dedicated monitoring thread (`gpu_completion_monitoring.cpp`):
-- Uses non-blocking wait (0 timeout) to check if GPU is done
+- Uses blocking wait with 100ms timeout on the GPU completion event
+- Captures the **exact moment** the GPU finishes work (no polling delay)
 - Calculates duration from Present start to GPU completion
 - Smooths the value using exponential moving average (alpha=64)
 - Updates `g_gpu_duration_ns` for UI display
-- No performance impact when GPU hasn't completed yet
+- Minimal performance impact - thread sleeps when measurement is disabled

 ## Requirements